top of page

 Choosing Plants and Creating Flow

 Selecting plants can feel daunting, especially when starting from bare soil.
-Begin with a few favorites that suit your climate and soil type.
-Consider a mix of trees and shrubs for height and structure, perennials for year round colour and texture, grasses for texture and movement and annuals for seasonal colour.
+Begin with a few favourites that suit your climate and soil type.
+Consider a mix of trees and shrubs for height and structure, perennials for year-round colour and texture, grasses for movement, and annuals for seasonal colour.
 Look for plants that will support local wildlife.

 Think about how plants will grow and interact.
 Taller plants can create privacy or shade, while ground covers reduce weeds and soil erosion.
 Group plants with similar water and sunlight needs together to make care easier.